 Where did I display this framed artwork?

 I displayed this in the kids' playroom for many years, now my office near the craft table.
-The kids loved to see their favorite pieces shown.
+The kids loved seeing their favorite pieces displayed.

 Idea #3: Collect all your trinkets from different travels and place them in a curio cabinet.